ehealy19/DC_Arrests/README.md

 # DC-Crime

-## Authors: Lizzy Healy, Zoo Un Park, Rachna Rawalpally, Trey Roark, Sophia Rutman
+## Authors: Lizzie Healy, Zoo Un Park, Rachna Rawalpally, Trey Roark, Sophia Rutman

-For the purpose of 5100, we created this project about DC Crime data.
+**PLEASE NOTE THIS PROJECT WAS ORIGINALLY BASED ON A REPOSITORY COMPLETED AS PART OF DSAN5100 AT GEORGETOWN UNIVERSITY.
+IT HAS BEEN COPIED TO MY PERSONAL GITHUB FOR VIEWING PURPOSES.**